Unifying and Optimizing Data Values for Selection via Sequential Decision-Making

-In this work, we directly analyze data values from a selection perspective.
-While existing evaluation protocols implicitly assume that good data values should perform well across different selection sizes, this crucial objective has never been explicitly formalized or optimized.
-We address this gap by first establishing a clear optimization objective that captures the selection performance of data values across all possible subset sizes.
-Our key insight is that this optimization problem can be naturally reformulated as a sequential decision-making process, where each selection step builds upon previous choices, and the cumulative rewards directly correspond to selection performance across different subset sizes.
-We show that this sequential perspective not only provides theoretical clarity but also leads to a practical solution through dynamic programming \citep{bellman1966dynamic}, enabling us to compute optimal data values specifically designed for selection tasks.
-Under this sequential-decision-making perspective, we reveal that existing data valuation methods like Data Shapley \citep{ghorbani2019data} and other semi-values \citep{wang2023data, kwon2021beta} can be understood as specific instances of \textit{myopic cost function approximation} in approximate dynamic programming \cite{powell2007approximate, bertsekas2024course}.
+Despite the clear importance of this selection objective, existing methods have not been explicitly optimized for this criterion.
+We address this gap by first establishing a fundamental optimization objective that captures the selection performance of data values across all possible subset sizes.
+This optimization problem can be naturally reformulated as a sequential decision-making process, where each selection decision builds upon previous choices, and the cumulative rewards directly and exactly correspond to selection performance across different subset sizes.

-Our theoretical analysis demonstrates that the effectiveness of such myopic approximations is fundamentally determined by the structural properties of the underlying utility function, particularly its submodularity and curvature, which characterize the degree of diminishing returns and data dependencies in the selection process.
-This theoretical insight aligns with recent empirical observations \cite{wang2024rethinking} that Data Shapley performs particularly well on heterogeneous datasets, where data points tend to have more independent contributions and thus exhibit lower curvature in the utility function.

-While our framework provides a path to optimal data values, its exact computation requires evaluating utilities for all possible subsets, becoming intractable for large datasets.
-Existing Shapley-based approximation approaches rely on simplified linear utility models and cannot adequately capture complex data dependencies in practical selection tasks.
-To bridge this gap between theoretical optimality and practical efficiency, we develop a novel approximation scheme based on bipartite coverage models that preserves essential theoretical properties while enabling practical computation of near-optimal values.
+We show that this sequential perspective not only provides theoretical clarity but also naturally leads to an \textit{exact dynamic programming (DP) solution} \citep{bellman1966dynamic} for the optimal selection sequence, from which data values can be derived as sequence encodings.
+Furthermore, we reveal that existing methods like Data Shapley \citep{ghorbani2019data} and other semi-values \citep{wang2023data, kwon2021beta} can be understood as specific instances of \textit{myopic linear cost (reward) function approximation} in approximate dynamic programming (ADP) \citep{powell2007approximate, bertsekas2024course}.
+Through both theoretical and empirical analysis, we show that the effectiveness of such approximations is determined by the utility function's curvature.
+This insight aligns with recent observations \citep{wang2024rethinking} that Data Shapley performs particularly well on heterogeneous datasets.
+While our framework provides the optimal selection sequence through DP, its exact computation becomes intractable for large datasets.
+To bridge this gap between theoretical optimality and practical efficiency, we develop a novel approximation scheme based on bipartite graphs that preserves essential theoretical properties while enabling practical computation.

 Specifically, our contributions are listed as follows: